cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 Let's secure our app to prevent some authors from editing or deleting the others' articles.
 Basic rules for our app are that admin users can access every URL, while normal users (the author role) can only access the permitted actions.
-Open again the AppController class and add a few more options to the Auth config::
+Again, open the AppController class and add a few more options to the Auth config::

     // App/Controller/AppController.php